-Anyone who follows me on Twitter (here) will probably see me talking about internal links… A lot!
-And I am often asked what an internal link looks like.
-Well, as an SEO Consultant (this is an internal link), I get many requests from individuals asking questions about how to set a campaign up or how do you decide which keywords to use, so I have put everything into one article.
+Anyone who follows me on Twitter will probably see me talking about internal links… A lot!
+I get many requests from site owners asking questions about how to set an internal linking campaign up or how do you decide which keywords to use, and as a freelance SEO consultant, I offer this as a service.

 I have spent the last couple of years testing & fine-tuning different ways to see how best to make these work for Google, and for you.
 Google tells us in the Webmaster Guidelines how important internal links are to them for working out which are the most important site pages.